ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part3-Functors.md

 # C# The Functor Pattern

-In coding terms, a *Functor* is a method that takes a function in the `T => TOut` form as it's input and applies it to the stored instance of `T`.
-By general convention the method is called `Map`.
+In coding terms, a *Functor* is a method that takes a `T => TOut` function as it's input.
+The *containor* applies the function to it's internal value and returns a new *containor* instance of `TOut`.
+The method is normally called `Map`.

 In the `Containor` context it can be defined like this: